I enjoy discussing issues related to safety and security in our modern world.

 Three Challenges for Intelligence Collection

-The first challenge to intelligence collection is that ordinary police officers and patrolmen and members of the public might see intelligence collection as an activity exclusive to a group of specialists.
-Security services and the protection of national security and democracy, including working against espionage, are thus seen as tasks for certain organizations, with little or no implications either for the daily work of ordinary police officers and patrolmen or members of the public.
-For example, one can read on the web pages of defense and military forces in a number of countries that issues related to counterespionage and counterterrorism are the responsibility of the nation’s security services.
+- Ordinary police officers and members of the public might see intelligence collection as an activity exclusive to a group of specialists.
+Security services and the protection of national security and democracy are seen as tasks for certain organizations, with little or no implications for the daily work of ordinary police officers or members of the public.
+For example, one can read on the web about how counterespionage and counterterrorism are the responsibility of the nation’s security services.
 Such messages could contribute to the notion that only specialists should care about intelligence collection with regard to terrorism and industrial espionage.
-Consequently, issues related to counterespionage and counterterrorism, and the type of information required to expose these acts, are thus perceived more related to defense and the military than to the police and the public, and are far removed from the everyday work and life of police officers and patrolmen and the public.
+Consequently, issues related to counterespionage and counterterrorism, and the type of information required to expose these acts, are thus perceived more related to defense and the military than to the police and the public.
+They are far removed from the everyday work and life of police officers and the public.

-The second challenge is that members of the public might see intelligence collection as an activity that contributes to an Orwellian-type of Big Brother society.
-Arguably, there might be members of the public that do not want to engage in matters of intelligence because they are hesitant about contributing information and to what degree they should do it, although they generally want to defend the democratic values of democratic governments, and they understand that intelligence collection reduces the risks of terrorism and industrial espionage.
+- Members of the public might see intelligence collection as an activity that contributes to an Orwellian-type of Big Brother society.
+Arguably, there might be members of the public that do not want to engage in matters of intelligence because they are hesitant about contributing information, although they generally want to defend the democratic values of democratic governments.
+They understand that intelligence collection reduces the risks of terrorism and industrial espionage.
 This is so because issues regarding intelligence, security services, and policing are delicate matters in many countries.
-Even in democratic and seemingly calm and peaceful countries, the security service may have had a history of activities such as, for example, covertly monitoring communications among union members and leaders, which might influence the peoples’ willingness to contribute information.
+Even in democratic and seemingly calm and peaceful countries, the security service may have had a history of activities such as, covertly monitoring communications among union members and leaders, which might influence the peoples’ willingness to contribute information.

 Reducing the Challenges to Intelligence Collection

-The first challenge to intelligence collection—intelligence collection is seen as an activity for specialists—may be reduced by reminding police officers and patrolmen and members of the public that intelligence activities are not exclusive to a group of specialists, and, in the process, invite the public to submit tips and contribute intelligence.
-The argument for this is that specialists, however well-trained, qualified, and experienced they might be, still seek and appreciate accurate and timely information from other concerned parties such as the public and other governmental authorities.
-Informing the public about this may be done via the web pages of the security services in the U.S., Europe, and elsewhere.
-Further, the police authorities may also inform the public about the importance of intelligence and, at the same time, ask the public to be on the lookout, to submit tips, and to contribute intelligence regarding, for example, suspicious persons and activities.
+The first challenge to intelligence collection may be reduced by reminding police and the public that intelligence activities are not exclusive to a group of specialists, and, in the process, invite the public to submit tips and contribute intelligence.
+The argument for this is that specialists, however well-trained, qualified, and experienced they might be, still seek and appreciate accurate and timely information from other concerned parties.
+Informing the public about this may be done via the internet.
+Further, the police authorities may also inform the public about the importance of intelligence and, at the same time, ask the public to be on the lookout, to submit tips, and to contribute intelligence regarding suspicious persons and activities.
 See Flyghed’s 2005 article “Crime-control in the post-wall era” in the Journal of Scandinavian Studies in Criminology and Crime Prevention (volume 5, pages 165-182) for a further discussion about this.
 See also King’s & Sharp’s 2006 “Global Security and Policing Change” in the journal Police Practice and Research (volume 7, pages 379-390).
-The British police, used as an example here, have a substantial tradition of using intelligence in their work, as discussed by, for example, Carter & Carter in their 2009 article “Intelligence-Led Policing” in the journal Criminal Justice Policy Review (volume 20, pages 310-325).
-UK Metropolitan Police Commissioner Blair, to use another example, has stated that it will not be a specialist who first confronts a terrorist, but a local cop or a local community support officer and that “it is not the police and the intelligence agencies who will defeat crime and terror [...] it is communities”.
+The British police have a substantial tradition of using intelligence in their work, as discussed by Carter & Carter in their 2009 article “Intelligence-Led Policing” in the journal Criminal Justice Policy Review (volume 20, pages 310-325).
+UK Metropolitan Police Commissioner Blair has stated that it will not be a specialist who first confronts a terrorist, but a local cop or a local community support officer and that “it is not the police and the intelligence agencies who will defeat crime and terror [...] it is communities”.
 (Source: BBC News, “Transcript of Metropolitan Police Commissioner Ian Blair's Dimbleby Lecture speech,” November 16, 2005.)

 The third challenge to intelligence collection—a lack of openness between intelligence organizations—may be reduced by raising awareness among managers, directors, and staff about the importance of intelligence sharing.
 Hence, staff working at different authorities within the same country may be encouraged by their respective managers and directors to distribute and share information with concerned governmental authorities in possession of the necessary security clearances.
 Here, it may be important to encourage need-to-share policies, openness, and the sharing of information between intelligence and security services that collect and analyze information.
 An example of this can be seen in the United States in the form of the fusion centers that were implemented nationwide after 9/11, via the Department of Homeland Security (DHS).
-Fusion centers have been discussed by, for example, Shepherd in the 2011 article "The Role of the Private Sector in Fusion Centers” in the journal Security (volume 48, pages 36-39), and critique has also been voiced over such centers, as discussed by, for example, Newkirk in the 2010 article "The Rise of the Fusion-Intelligence Complex" in the journal Surveillance & Society (volume 8, pages 43-60).
+Fusion centers have been discussed by Shepherd in the 2011 article "The Role of the Private Sector in Fusion Centers” in the journal Security (volume 48, pages 36-39), and critique has also been voiced over such centers, as discussed by, for example, Newkirk in the 2010 article "The Rise of the Fusion-Intelligence Complex" in the journal Surveillance & Society (volume 8, pages 43-60).
 Establishing such centers, it has been argued, leads to an increased privatization of state surveillance, which, as a consequence, could be problematic regarding, for example, civil liberties.
-See also Kinard's for further discussions about fusion centers, intelligence collection, and the integrity of US citizens.
-(Though Kinard's text is only available as a download for Kindle reading devices.)
-American Stasi: Fusion Centers and Domestic Spying
+See also Kinard's American Stasi: Fusion Centers and Domestic Spying for further discussions about fusion centers, intelligence collection, and the integrity of US citizens.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.